mjvo/vms202d/content/schedule.md

 <span class="tag is-light">No Quiz!</span>

+<span class="tag is-info">Important</span>
+Meet at the [Rubenstein Library in classroom 150](../reqs/rubenstein150.pdf) at your assigned discussion section time.
+Reference archivist Joshua Larkin Rowley will introduce you to the [Hartman Center for Sales, Advertising, and Marketing History](https://library.duke.edu/rubenstein/hartman) and how you can make use of its archive as a research resource for your second paper.
+Arrive early!

+Like the Nasher, the Rubenstein Library has [some rules for the class session](../reqs/rubenstein150.pdf).

-Start reading Adorno & Horkheimer.
+Finally, start reading Adorno & Horkheimer.
 It’s a difficult essay!

 ---